-Checking the Magneto for Spark
+Checking the Magneto for spark

-If the engine fails to start and there is an indication of the magneto causing trouble, the spark can be checked by holding the H.T. lead 36" away from a point on the frame.
+If the engine fails to start and there is an indication of the magneto causing trouble, the spark can be checked by holding one of the H.T. leads 36" away from a point on the frame.
 When the engine is kicked over in the usual way, a spark should jump this gap.
-If no spark is visible, see that the H.T. lead is in good condition and examine the contact breaker.

-Make sure there are no metallic particles inside the housing, and that the contacts are perfectly clean, and the contact breaker gap is correct to the recommended adopted :-
+If no spark is visible, see that the H.T. leads are in good condition and that the fixing of the leads in the distributor block is secure, and examine the contact breaker.
+Make sure there are no metallic particles inside the housing and that the contacts are perfectly clean, and the contact breaker gap is correct to the recommended setting.
 If the contacts are found to be in a burnt or badly pitted condition, a faulty condenser is indicated.
-If the contact breaker appears to be in order, the stator plate may be removed from the engine complete with coils.

-To do this, the following procedure should be

-Unscrew the two cover securing screws and remove the cover, unscrew the cam screw and withdraw the cam free of the shaft.
-The small cam key in some instances may leave its keyway, so care should be taken to make sure of this point when taking the cam from the shaft.
-Next remove the three stator plate securing screws.
-The stator can now be withdrawn clear of the engine.
+If the contact breaker appears to be in order, the stator plate may be removed from the engines complete with coils.
+To do this, the cam and distributor rotor should first be withdrawn by unscrewing the large headed retaining screw, then the three stator plate securing screws removed, allowing the stator plate assembly to be withdrawn clear of the engine casting.
+Should it be necessary to completely remove the stator plate entirely, the low and high tension leads should be freed from the distributor moulding and the plugs respectively, the former by the loosening off of the grub screws and drawing the low tension leads which are coloured through the rubber insulator.
+The stator plate assembly should then be entirely free of the engine.

 The leads of the ignition coil should be examined to ensure that there is no break in the wiring.
-One lead will be found to be joined to a tab which is clamped underneath one of the nuts which anchor the stator coil assembly to the stator housing.
-If this is in order, check the sleeved lead of the primary ignition coil which is connected to the front of the insulated post, which also carries the condenser lead and contact breaker return spring.
+One lead will be found to be joined to a tab which is clamped underneath one of the nuts which anchor the stator to the stator housing.
+If this is in order, check the other end of the primary ignition coil which is connected to the condenser terminal.

 The screw which locks the insulated post in position will be found underneath the low tension coil on the right-hand side looking at the inside of the stator housing when in its upright position.
+There is, however, no need to remove this screw for any of the investigations recommended in these instructions.